 This confusing process can lead to a poor overall consumer experience, regardless of the quality of experience they had during the initial visit.

 Unless providers address consumer confusion and improve the payment experience with new technologies, their businesses will suffer.
-According to the 2014 Trends in Healthcare Payments Annual Report, 58% of providers said that their primary revenue cycle concern was consumer payments.
+According to the 2020 Trends in Healthcare Payments Annual Report, 42% of providers said that their primary financial concern was related to consumer payments.
 If providers struggle to collect from consumers they could see increased days in A/R or more bad debt, as confused and frustrated consumers neglect or do not pay their bills.
-Providers could also see their costs increase from sending multiple statements and extra staff time spent following-up with unpaid consumers.
+Providers could also see their costs increase from sending multiple statements and extra staff time spent following up with unpaid consumers.

 So how can providers use tokenization to improve the payment process?